 Sally Wingham, Setting Manager

 In spring 2018, we discovered ‘The Curiosity Approach’™ which pulled together all of our visions for how we wanted our pre-school to be - the cosy environment, the types of resources, having a passionate team, and most importantly; the benefits of all of this for our children.
 We had never had the courage to make such drastic changes before, and had always worried about what our staff and families would think.
 After months of researching it inside out, we had officially fallen head over heels in love with it.
 So, during the summer, we took the ‘bull by the horns’ and Clocktower had a full refurbishment (we’re very good with a paint brush and electric screwdriver!).
-In September 2018, we were lucky enough to get onto the official accreditation programme as there's only a limited amount of places each year.
-Two years of determination, passion and hard work later... and we have finally been awarded our accreditation status (October 2020)!
-We can now say we are an official Curiosity Approach setting, and are only the 2nd setting in the whole of Kent to become accredited so we are proud to be leading the way in making changes for our next generation.
+In September 2018, we were lucky enough to get onto the official accreditation programme as there was only a limited amount of places each year.
+Two years of determination, passion and hard work later... and we were finally awarded our accreditation status (October 2020).
+We were literally the 2nd setting in the whole of Kent to become accredited so we are proud to be leading the way in making changes for our next generation.

 We could spend hours preaching to you, but here is a summary of the benefits for our Clocktower children…

 - Loose parts are objects and materials that have no specific purpose, that children can move, manipulate, control and change within their play, providing a high level of creativity, imagination and freedom of choice.
 The play is open-ended as the possibilities are endless.
 Examples of loose parts include tubes, guttering, cable reels, crates, cardboard, buttons, trays, pipes, boxes, and all sorts of other treasure!
 This allows children opportunities to learn HOW to think, not WHAT to think.

 - Real, authentic, adult size resources show children how their play is valued – it is NOT pretend!